- Environment Agency

 - Environment Agency data on business environmental performance

 The waste industry: Environment Agency statistics on environmental performance, pollution incidents and illegal waste.

 This file may not be suitable for users of assistive technology.
 Request an accessible format.

 If you use assistive technology (such as a screen reader) and need a version of this document in a more accessible format, please email email@example.com.
 Please tell us what format you need.
 It will help us if you say what assistive technology you use.

 The way society manages waste has changed radically over the last 20 years.
 More waste is recycled and reused than ever before.

 This has brought significant environmental benefits, but the many new and innovative waste treatments now available may cause increased risk to the environment if not properly managed.

-This document shows facts and statistics about the number of permits the Environment Agency issued to the waste industry, and the amount of waste that was recycled, reused or sent to landfill.
+This document shows facts and statistics, updated with 2014 data, about the number of permits the Environment Agency issued to the waste industry, and the amount of waste that was recycled, reused or sent to landfill.
 It also gives details of environmental consequences including:

 - number of serious pollution incidents relating to the waste industry

 Updated: 7 September 2015